 I use my Los Angeles surroundings as a barometer for changes in the mainstream approach to health, and it holds up quite well.
 Silicon Valley can claim to be the cradle of technology, but L.A. is definitely the cradle of diet and fitness trends; and the latest is most definitely keto.
 At the local cafe where every species of Malibu fitness enthusiast gathers to gossip and fuel up, I’m seeing fewer gels and energy bars, and way more butter coffees and discarded packets of the new powdered ketone supplement products.

 Sure enough, keto is entering into mainstream health consciousness everywhere.
-Google searches for “ketogenic diet” are at an all-time high.
+Google searches for “ketogenic diet” are at an all-time high1.
 The stream of keto-related email queries and comments I receive has seen a major uptick.
-And early this year, a major publisher approached me with a keto book proposal, which I accepted.
-I dove headlong into a total immersion/participatory journalism experience where I walked my talk, and pricked my finger for blood tests enough times to get a little scar tissue going, for the past several months.
-The book is called The Keto Reset Diet and it’s coming out October 3rd.
+Not long ago, a major publisher approached me with a keto book proposal, which I accepted.
+I dove headlong into a total immersion/participatory journalism experience where I walked my talk, and pricked my finger for blood tests enough times to get a little scar tissue going, for several months.
+The book is called The Keto Reset Diet and is available now.
 This is a comprehensive presentation to educate you on the science and benefits of ketone burning and to give you step-by-step guidance to go keto the right away, avoiding the common setbacks that happen when many adopt an ill-advised approach to something as delicate and rigorous as nutritional ketosis.
-You can pre-order a copy from major retailers right now.
-We are also filming a comprehensive online multimedia educational course to give you a guided immersion experience that will be available in 2018.
+You can order your copy from major retailers now.
+We also filmed a comprehensive online multimedia educational course to give you a guided immersion experience that is available at ketoreset.com.

 To understand ketogenic diets, you must understand the conditions that promote ketosis.
 And to do that, you must understand how our bodies beta-oxidize fatty acids for energy.